SkafteNicki/dtu_mlops/s9_scalable_applications/data_loading.md

 </figure>

 Each worker thread then calls the `__getitem__` method for all the indices it has received.
-When all processes are done, the loaded images data points gets sent back to the master thread and collected into a single structure/tensor.
+When all processes are done, the loaded images get sent back to the master thread and collected into a single structure/tensor.

 <figure markdown>
 ![Image](../figures/cpu_data_loading3.PNG){ width="500" }
 </figure>

-Each arrow is corresponds to a communication between two threads, which is not a free operation.
+Each arrow corresponds to a communication between two threads, which is not a free operation.
 In total to get a single batch (not counting the initial startup cost) in this example we need to do 8 communication operations.
 This may seem like a small price to pay, but that may not be the case.
 If the processing time of ``__getitem__`` is very low ( data is stored in memory, we just need to index to get it) then it does not make sense to use multiprocessing.
 The